easytarget/MQ-Pro-IO/README.md

 This is a guide for enabling bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.

-`24.04` is a LTS+ release from Ubuntu, and should provide 5+ years of updates etc. As such it makes a very good choice for this board as a unattended headless device.
+`24.04` is a LTS+ release from Ubuntu, and should provide 5+ years of updates.
+As such it makes a very good choice for an unattended headless device.

 ## Installing Ubuntu
-There is *no* specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'AllWinner Nezha' which installs and boots on the MQ Pro.
+There is *no* specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'AllWinner Nezha' which installs and boots on the MQ Pro with almost everything working.

+Please refer to the Ubuntu documentation and forums if struggling with this.
+- I had issues getting a successful first boot with a cheap SD card, using a brand-name (Kingston) high speed card solved all the issues.
+- I am also using a high wear resistance card since I want this to run for years in a hard-to-reach location.

+### steps:
 - Download the 'AllWinner Nezha' Ubuntu image (compatible with the MQ pro) from: https://ubuntu.com/download/risc-v
 - Follow the instructions linked there to create a SD/TF card image and boot the MQ Pro using it.
 - WAIT!